-- · Beijing China Index Information Co., Ltd., or Beijing China Index, - Beijing Century Jia Tian Xia Technology Development Co., Ltd., or Beijing JTX Technology, - · Beijing Jia Tian Xia Advertising Co., Ltd., or Beijing Advertising, - Beijing Li Tian Rong Ze Technology Development Co., Ltd., or Beijing Li Tian Rong Ze, - Beijing SouFun Internet Information Service Co., Ltd., or Beijing Internet, - Beijing SouFun Science and Technology Development Co., Ltd., or Beijing Technology, - Shanghai China Index Consultancy Co., Ltd., or Shanghai China Index, - Shanghai Jia Biao Tang Real Estate Broking Co., Ltd., or Shanghai JBT, - · Shanghai SouFun Advertising Co., Ltd., or Shanghai Advertising, - Tianjin Jia Tian Xia Advertising Co., Ltd., or Tianjin JTX Advertising, - Tianjin Xin Rui Jia Tian Xia Advertising Co., Ltd., or Tianjin Xin Rui, and - Beijing Yi Ran Ju Ke Technology Development Co., Ltd., or Beijing Yi Ran Ju Ke; - "China" or "PRC" or "Chinese" refers to the People's Republic of China, excluding, for the purpose of this annual report only, the Hong Kong Special Administrative Region, the Macau Special Administrative Region and Taiwan; - · "MIIT" refers to the Ministry of Industry and Information Technology and its competent local branches; - "MOFCOM" refers to the Ministry of Commerce and its competent local branches; - "GFA" refers to gross floor area; - "sq.m." refers to square meter(s); - "shares" or "ordinary shares" refers to our ordinary shares, including both Class A ordinary shares and Class B ordinary shares; - "ADSs" refers to our American depositary shares, each of which represents one Class A ordinary share, and "ADRs" refers to American depositary receipts, which, if issued, evidence our ADSs; - "RMB" or "Renminbi" refers to the legal currency of China; - "SAIC" refers to the State Administration for Industry and Commerce and its competent local branches; - "SAFE" refers to the State Administration of Foreign Exchange and its competent local branches; - "Hong Kong dollars" or "HK\$" refers to the legal currency of the Hong Kong Special Administrative Region; and - "U.S. dollars" or "US\$" refers to the legal currency of the United States of America.
+- Beijing China Index Information Co., Ltd., or Beijing China Index, - Beijing Century Jia Tian Xia Technology Development Co., Ltd., or Beijing JTX Technology, - Beijing Jia Tian Xia Advertising Co., Ltd., or Beijing Advertising, - Beijing Li Tian Rong Ze Technology Development Co., Ltd., or Beijing Li Tian Rong Ze, - Beijing SouFun Internet Information Service Co., Ltd., or Beijing Internet, - Beijing SouFun Science and Technology Development Co., Ltd., or Beijing Technology, - Shanghai China Index Consultancy Co., Ltd., or Shanghai China Index, - Shanghai Jia Biao Tang Real Estate Broking Co., Ltd., or Shanghai JBT, - Shanghai SouFun Advertising Co., Ltd., or Shanghai Advertising, - Tianjin Jia Tian Xia Advertising Co., Ltd., or Tianjin JTX Advertising, - Beijing Yi Ran Ju Ke Technology Development Co., Ltd., or Beijing Yi Ran Ju Ke, - · Guangxi Overseas Talent Industrial Park Investment Co., Ltd., or Guangxi Overseas Talent, - Beijing Li Tian Rong Ze Wan Jia Technology Development Co., Ltd., or Beijing Li Tian Rong Ze Wan Jia, and - Shanghai BaoAn Property Management Co., Ltd., or Shanghai BaoAn Property; - "China" or "PRC" or "Chinese" refers to the People's Republic of China, excluding, for the purpose of this annual report only, the Hong Kong Special Administrative Region, the Macau Special Administrative Region and Taiwan; - "MIIT" refers to the Ministry of Industry and Information Technology and its competent local branches; - "MOFCOM" refers to the Ministry of Commerce and its competent local branches; - "GFA" refers to gross floor area; - "sq.m." refers to square meter(s); - "shares" or "ordinary shares" refers to our ordinary shares, including both Class A ordinary shares and Class B ordinary shares; - "ADSs" refers to our American depositary shares, each of which represents one Class A ordinary share, and "ADRs" refers to American depositary receipts, which, if issued, evidence our ADSs; - "RMB" or "Renminbi" refers to the legal currency of China; - "SAIC" refers to the State Administration for Industry and Commerce and its competent local branches; - "SAFE" refers to the State Administration of Foreign Exchange and its competent local branches; - "SAT" refers to the State Administration of Taxation and its competent local branches; - "Hong Kong dollars" or "HK\$" refers to the legal currency of the Hong Kong Special Administrative Region; and - "U.S. dollars" or "US\$" refers to the legal currency of the United States of America.

-This annual report on Form 20-F includes our audited consolidated statements of income for the years ended December 31, 2009, 2010 and 2011, our audited consolidated balance sheets as of December 31, 2010 and 2011, and our audited consolidated statements of cash flows for the years ended December 31, 2009, 2010 and 2011.
+This annual report on Form 20-F includes our audited consolidated statements of comprehensive income for the years ended December 31, 2010, 2011 and 2012, our audited consolidated balance sheets as of December 31, 2011 and 2012, and our audited consolidated statements of cash flows for the years ended December 31, 2010, 2011 and 2012.